Justin Timberlake: 2008–2012: Musical hiatus and focus on acting

 The song "4 Minutes" was first played by Timbaland at Philadelphia's Jingle Ball on December 17, 2007.
 When released on March 17, 2008, "4 Minutes" was revealed to be a duet between Timberlake and Madonna, with backing vocals by Timbaland.
-It was the lead single from Madonna's eleventh studio album Hard Candy, which featured four other song-writing collaborations with Timberlake, being also one of the executive producers.
+It was the lead single from Madonna's eleventh album, Hard Candy, which featured four other songwriting collaborations with Timberlake, who was also one of the executive producers.
 The single was an international hit, topping the charts in over 21 countries worldwide.
-Timberlake also appears in the music video, which was directed by Jonas & François.
-On March 30, 2008, Timberlake performed the song at Madonna's Hard Candy Promo Show at Roseland Ballroom in New York City.
-On November 6, 2008, Timberlake performed the song with Madonna on the Los Angeles stop of her Sticky & Sweet Tour.

-In June 2007, Timberlake co-wrote, produced and provided vocals for the songs "Nite Runner" and "Falling Down" for Duran Duran's album Red Carpet Massacre, released on November 13, 2007.
+In June 2007, Timberlake co-wrote, produced, and provided vocals for the songs "Nite Runner" and "Falling Down" for Duran Duran's album Red Carpet Massacre, released on November 13, 2007.
 "Falling Down" was released as a single in the UK on the previous day.
-Also in 2007, Timberlake made an appearance on 50 Cent's third album Curtis.
+Also in 2007, Timberlake made an appearance on 50 Cent's third album, Curtis.
 Timberlake, along with Timbaland, is featured on a track called "Ayo Technology", which was the album's fourth single.
-Also, another possible collaboration was to occur with Lil Wayne for his album Tha Carter III with Nelly Furtado and Timbaland.
 With the wrapping up of the FutureSex/LoveSounds tour of Australasia and the Middle East in November 2007, Timberlake resumed his film career.
 Projects underway early in 2008 were starring roles in Mike Myers' comedy The Love Guru (released June 20, 2008) and Mike Meredith's drama The Open Road (released August 28, 2009).
-In March 2008, it was announced that he would be an executive producer in an American adaptation of the hit Peruvian comedy My Problem with Women for NBC.
 On November 20, 2008, TV Guide reported that Timberlake's next single, "Follow My Lead", which also featured vocals by Timberlake's protégée, former YouTube star Esmée Denters, would be available for exclusive download through Myspace.
-All proceeds would go to Shriners Hospitals for Children, a charity dedicated to improving pediatric care for sick children.
-In February 2008, Timberlake was awarded two Grammy Awards.
-At the 50th Grammy Awards ceremony, he won the Award for Best Male Pop Vocal Performance for "What Goes Around...Comes Around", and the Award for Best Dance Recording for "LoveStoned/I Think She Knows".
+All proceeds went to Shriners Hospitals for Children, a charity dedicated to improving pediatric care.
+At the 50th Grammy Awards in February 2008, Timberlake won two awards: Best Male Pop Vocal Performance for "What Goes Around...Comes Around" and Best Dance Recording for "LoveStoned/I Think She Knows".